wheelercj/chriswheeler.dev/content/posts/how-to-use-colors-in-terminals.md

 title = 'How to use colors in terminals' date = 2022-03-24T23:25:28-08:00 tags = []
-description = "You don't need another dependency to color text."
 +++

 ![colors_in_terminal.png](/colors_in_terminal.png)

+You don't need another dependency to color text.
 With many programming languages, you can change the color and the style of your output to a terminal using [ANSI codes](https://en.wikipedia.org/wiki/ANSI_escape_code#SGR_(Select_Graphic_Rendition)_parameters).

 Here's how: